-- The Supervisor/Intern relationship

-- Exercises a posture of generosity

-- Employs an attitude of goodwill

-- Embodies a posture of openness

-- Is mindful of the impact of language

-- Is attentive to the effect of power

-- Is rooted and grounded in trust

-- The supervisor helps the intern start strong, attending to on-boarding essentials, community orientation, and essential ministry information

-- The supervisor assumes responsibility for introducing the intern to staff, lay leadership, key volunteers, key community people, congregational story-keepers, text study groups, and ecumenical colleagues

-- The supervisor works with the intern to develop a Learning Service Agreement, plan toward its completion, and evaluate progress

-- The supervisor assumes responsibility for weekly supervision conversations that through an action/reflection style of conversation, focus on two critical formation questions:

-- What am I learning by doing?

-- Who am I becoming by being?

-- These conversations:

-- Affirm gifts for ministry

-- Assess particular experiences

-- Constructively critique the intern's work

-- Identify growing edges

-- Plan for next steps

-- The supervisor advises and shepherds the formation of the Lay Internship Committee

-- The supervisor serves as a resource person for the Lay Internship Committee

-- The supervisor serves as an advocate for and interpreter of teaching and learning ministry to the congregation

-- The supervisor provides congregational leadership with the financial expectations for the internship

-- The supervisor practices healthy boundaries

-- The supervisor maintains open communication between the intern and the seminary

-- The supervisor participates in all training opportunities offered by Wartburg Theological Seminary

-- The supervisor participates in Internship Cluster Gatherings with the intern

-- The supervisor participates in any site visits conducted by WTS

-- The supervisor completes all required evaluations
+- The Supervisor/Intern relationship - Exercises a posture of generosity - Employs an attitude of goodwill - Embodies a posture of openness - Is mindful of the impact of language - Is attentive to the effect of power - Is rooted and grounded in trust - The supervisor helps the intern start strong, attending to on-boarding essentials, community orientation, and essential ministry information - The supervisor assumes responsibility for introducing the intern to staff, lay leadership, key volunteers, key community people, congregational story-keepers, text study groups, and ecumenical colleagues - The supervisor works with the intern to develop a Learning Service Agreement, plan toward its completion, and evaluate progress - The supervisor assumes responsibility for weekly supervision conversations that through an action/reflection style of conversation, focus on two critical formation questions: - What am I learning by doing? - Who am I becoming by being? - If the Intern has a mentor, the mentor will focus on this question - These conversations: - Affirm gifts for ministry - Assess particular experiences - Constructively critique the intern's work - Identify growing edges - Plan for next steps - The supervisor advises and shepherds the formation of the Lay Internship Committee - The supervisor serves as a resource person for the Lay Internship Committee - The supervisor serves as an advocate for and interpreter of teaching and learning ministry to the congregation - The supervisor provides congregational leadership with the financial expectations for the internship - The supervisor practices healthy boundaries - The supervisor maintains open communication between the intern and the seminary - The supervisor participates in all training opportunities offered by Wartburg Theological Seminary - The supervisor participates in Internship Cluster Gatherings with the intern - The supervisor participates in any site visits conducted by WTS - The supervisor completes all required evaluations

-Characteristics and Attributes of Successful Teaching and Learning Supervisors
+Characteristics and Attributes of a Successful Teaching and Learning Supervisor